bio-guoda/preston/README.md

 $ rsync -Pavz preston@someserver:~/preston-archive/data /home/someuser/preston-archive/
 ```

 On a consumer internet connection with bandwidth < 10Mb/s, an initial sync with a remote trans-atlantic server with a 67GB preston archive took about 3 days.
-After the initial sync, updates are fast because rsync does not copy file you already have synced.
+After the initial sync, only files that you don't have yet are included.
+For instance, if no new files are added to the remote preston archive, a sync take a few minutes instead of hours or days.

 Note that ssh and rsync comes with frequently used linux distributions like Ubuntu v18.04 by default).